mahmoudmatar01/mahmoudmatar01/README.md

 <p align="left"> <a href="https://twitter.com/@m7mudmatr" target="blank"><img src="https://img.shields.io/twitter/follow/@m7mudmatr?logo=twitter&style=for-the-badge" alt="@m7mudmatr" /></a> </p>

-- 🎓 Computer Science
+- 🎓 Bachelor's in Computer Science (CS Department)
 - 🌍 Tanta University

  <h3 align="left">💬 About Me :</h3>

 - 👨‍💻 Junior Software Engineer with a strong foundation in programming, and software principles.
 - 🏢always strive to achieve good results, and I can adapt quickly to changing fields and contexts.
-I can also confront critical challenges and ensure the ultimate
+I can also confront critical challenges and ensure the ultimate success.
-   success.
 - Besides my continuous thirst for knowledge and gaining experience, I can quickly understand and grasp new technologies.

 - 📫 How to reach me:  <a href="mahmmoudmatar49@gmail.com">mahmmoudmatar49@gmail.com</a>